fl101/awardfares-blog/_posts/2023-05-18-aadvantage-guide.md

 With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can also set up alerts to get notified when a certain route or flight gets opened, as well as check seat maps, flight schedules, and more.

-## Why AwardFares is the easiest way to Find AAdvantage Award Fights?
+## Why AwardFares is the easiest way to Find AAdvantage Award Flights?

 AwardFares is the world’s fastest search engine for award flights, and it works on multiple frequent flyer programs at once!
 It makes it super easy to find award flights in seconds, without having to do manual searches on American Airlines website.